dinamohsin/Calories-Expenditure-Dashboard-Power-BI-DAX-/README.md

 ## **8. Final Thoughts**

 This project showcases an end-to-end usage of **Power BI and DAX** to extract, transform, and visualize calorie expenditure data.
-The updated dashboard design—with gender-age group heart rate comparison—delivers more meaningful insight and improves interpretability.